RATIONS Trial – Reducing Activation of Tuberculosis by Improvement of Nutritional Status

 To bring nutrition at the center stage in research, service and academia, capacity building, skill building and mutual learning is the most way to go.

-A 4- day short course on nutritional assessment techniques was organized by the Center for Nutrition Studies with support from UNICEF (GRANT REFERENCE NO: SSFA/2019/07).
-There were a total of 12 resource persons with eight of them from leading national and international institutions.
-These included National Institute of Nutrition, Hyderabad, St John’s Research Institute, Bangalore, National Centre for Excellence and Advanced Research in Diets (NCEARD), Lady Irwin College and AIIMS in New Delhi, National Institute of Health and Welfare and University of Tampere in Finland.
+These included National Institute of Nutrition, Hyderabad, St John's Research Institute, Bangalore, National Centre for Excellence and Advanced Research in Diets (NCEARD), Lady Irwin College and AIIMS in New Delhi, National Institute of Health and Welfare and University of Tampere in Finland.

+Thirty-two participants were trained over 4 days in this course.
 The topics covered included theory and practical sessions on various methods of dietary assessments, basic and advanced anthropometry and body composition, maternal nutrition, physical activity and functional assessment.
-There were lectures on dietary policy at population level, recommendations on dietary intakes and biomarkers in nutrition.